 The Latrobe Valley Asbestos Taskforce was established by the Victorian Government in 2019 to review how asbestos is identified, managed and disposed of across the broader Latrobe Valley region.

-Your time is highly valued and your responses appreciated, as these results will shape the objectives and therefore the outcomes of the work being undertaken by the Latrobe Valley Asbestos Taskforce.
+The survey results will shape the objectives of the work being undertaken by the Latrobe Valley Asbestos Taskforce.